Stewardship & Building Natural :

 - Choose a Cradle to Cradle – Biodegradable or 100% Recycled product.

-- The manufacturing factory uses Environmentally safe chemicals.
+- The manufacturing factory uses environmentally safe chemicals.

 - The Company or Product is supported by LEED Program, created by USGBC.
 More Info.